-The panel considers the Examination Board to have the responsibilities and to work along the lines, as intended by Dutch applicable law.
+The panel considers the Examination Board to have the responsibilities and to work along the lines as intended by Dutch applicable law.
 The Board monitors the examination and assessment processes, analyses the examinations and regularly inspects the theses.

-The panel approves of the examination methods, programme management has selected.
+The panel approves of the examination methods programme management has selected.
 The diversity of examination methods in courses and across courses allows for the assessment of both knowledge and skills, relevant to the programme.

 In the panel's view, the thesis process is satisfactorily organised, especially since the Thesis Workflow System has been implemented.
 The panel recommends to inform students more clearly and more comprehensively about the thesis process and the thesis assessment.
 The assessment of the theses is a reliable process, as two examiners are involved and sound assessment forms with relevant assessment criteria are used.
-The panel recommends considering using weighted criteria in the thesis assessment.
+The panel noted the thesis processes and thesis assessments to differ to a certain extent across the specialisations.
+Therefore, the panel recommends to align these processes across the specialisations and to establish more homogeneity therein.
+In addition, the panel recommends considering using weighted criteria in the thesis assessment.